Web Design

 Does your website earn money for you?

-It isn’t a trick question; you invested in a site to perform some desired goal – perhaps attract your audience to register for your open house, to learn more about care management, to enroll a loved one into one of your programs.
+It isn’t a trick question; you invested in a site or are planning one to perform some desired goal – perhaps educate your audience to learn more about care management, to get on your mailing list for a nurture series, or enroll a loved one into one of your vital services.

 Often, what stands between you and your desired audience is Google (or any search engine).
 Unless you pay big bucks for advertising, you’re captive to how a search engine interprets your site and its relevance for a user’s search.

-We know what a good user experience is, what will make prospects like being on your site and what will make Google like your site.
+We know what a good user experience is, what will make prospects stay on your site and what will make Google like your site.
 And, we know how your copy and images must align with a visitor’s intent.

 So, Rule #1 when planning a new or refreshed site: your expected users’ experience dictates how the pages should look and behave to best represent your offers.
 Period.